itmo153277/JoshUpscale/README.md

 For building installer, you need to install [Inno Setup](https://jrsoftware.org/isinfo.php).

-Please put your models into `data` subfolder.
+**Please put your models into `data` subfolder.**
+- model_psp.trt - PSP (quality) model
+- model_psp_fast.trt - PSP (performance) model
+- model_ps2.trt - PS2 (quality) model
+- model_ps2_fast.trt - PS2 (performance) model

 ### Compatibility with NVIDIA Maxine Broadcast SDK

-[NVIDIA Maxine Broadcast  SDK](https://www.nvidia.com/en-us/geforce/broadcasting/broadcast-sdk/resources/) also uses TensorRT and it can lead to compatibility issues when OBS is trying to load it together with my plugin.
+[NVIDIA Maxine Broadcast  SDK](https://www.nvidia.com/en-us/geforce/broadcasting/broadcast-sdk/resources/) also uses TensorRT and it can lead to compatibility issues when OBS is trying to load it together with this plugin.

 Therefore, it must be ensured that both use same TensorRT version.

-To do this, you must use CUDA 11 and TensorRT 8.4 and set `USE_NVVFX` to `ON`.
+To do this, you must use CUDA 12 and TensorRT 10.4 and set `USE_NVVFX` to `ON`.

+Alternatively, the plugin must be built with the lean version of TensorRT runtime.

 ## How to Train

 All training scripts are located in [here](./scripts/training).
-The script supports training on CPU/GPU/TPU.
+The scripts support training on CPU/GPU/TPU.

-The model is trained using a two-step process:
-1. FRVSR training: generator and flow networks are trained together on MSE loss.
-2. GAN training: trains generator and flow networks with discriminator model using complex loss function.

-The final model is exported as keras json config and weights in h5 format.

 ### Dataset

 You can use either pairs of low resolution and high resolution images (recommended) or only high resolution images only (they will be downscaled for training).
 For training on TPU you should convert your dataset to tfrecords format.

-### Generate model for inference

-Use `export_model.py` to convert your model to ONNX format.
-Then you can use scripts from [here](./scripts/inference/) to optimize/tweak the models.
+### Inference

+Inference and post-training model manipulation scripts are located [here](./scripts/inference).

+Before using in AviSynth or OBS the models have to be built by TensorRT.

 ## Contributing